25+ LinkedIn Connection Message Templates That Get Accepted

 ✅ Do’s:

-- Research the person before writing
+- Research the person before writing – Spend 2 minutes reviewing their profile

-- Keep messages under 180 characters
+- Keep messages under 180 characters – Leave buffer room (200 is the max)

-- Mention specific details from their profile
+- Mention specific details – Reference their recent post, company, or shared connection

-- Use a friendly, professional tone
+- Use a friendly, professional tone – Write like you’re talking to a colleague

-- Follow up appropriately after connecting
+- Follow up after connecting – Send a thank-you message within 24 hours

 ❌ Don’ts: